fortythreesam/FourthYearProject/report/report.md

 ### 4.6 Displaying Results

 Using the aforementioned jupyter notebook, the student runs example versions of the above implementation steps individually in order to refine the process.
 The student also runs the various tests on different input parameters such as varying level of noises, swapping the evaluation metric, size of population and number of generations.
 It also allows the option of displaying the image at various stages of the denoising process.
 It requires an individual to be supplied along with the image data object and the noise level.
 The filters that this individual maps to are tested on the unseen images in and the resulting metrics a printed.
+___

+## Chapter 5

+## Evaluation

+### 5.1 Evaluation Overview

+The evaluation of this project is split into two sections.
+First, we ensure that the functions implemented such as the detection of weak texture patches.
+The student then evaluates the effectiveness of the method of denoising images described above.
+The problems encountered in using this method will be discussed as well as potential use cases or viability.

+As has been talked about before, the EA has been set up in a way in which it is easy to test a wide variety of circumstances.
+The student first reviews the results when running the EA with a fitness metric base on the RMSE.
+This is tested at various noise levels.
+The evaluation will depend on its performance in the other three areas compared to standard methods which will be described below.

+### 5.2 Function Assessment

+#### 5.2.1 Weak Texture Detection

+To assess the effectiveness of detecting weak texture patches, the student can compare the output mask to the human segmentation of the image, provided by the Berkely segmentation data set[8].
+Displayed below is an example image, its weak texture mask, and the human segmentation.
+The sky in the image has been selected as a weak texture as shown by the mask.
+The contrast between the sky and the mountains below form a natural edge as the segmented image indicates.
+This is a sign that the method used here effectively detects weak texture patches.
+Sections not indicated as being segmented are also selected by the weak texture patch function.
+While these areas are part of a larger object, the area is still weakly textured due to a lack of lighting (the shadows) or a smoother (snow).

+Problem areas can be noted in a few sections, most notably the individual squares that have been selected as being a weak texture patch.
+This is due to the nature that the algorithm searches based on a set patch size(set to patches of 7x7 here).
+This is a case where a small area of the image has been identified as being part of a weak texture but the patches size is too large to capture this accurately.
+An issue arises then from using patch sizes that are too small as the detection threshold becomes easier to fall under.
+This results in choosing more patches for the weak texture mask which can cause even more of the same problem.

+#### 5.2.2 Denoising Method

+To test the method for denoising and ensure that it produces a whole image, the process runs in the Jupyter notebook.
+This gives quick feedback as to what issues arise from this process.
+Displaying the image at various stages in the process shows exactly which step the problem comes from.
+For example, adding noise to/denoising images requires storage of pixel values in the range of zero to one while functions such as the weak texture mask generation requires the values to be in the range of zero to 255.
+All images displaying properly indicates that the process is giving a correct solution.

+### 5.3 Testing Results

+### 5.4 Problems

+### 5.5 Use Cases/Viability